jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3c1.md

 They have accordingly been much less favoured.
 The exportation of raw hides has been prohibited and declared a nuisance.
 But their importation was subjected to a duty.

 This duty was removed from the raw hides from Ireland and the plantations for five years only.
 Yet Ireland was not confined to the market of Great Britain for the sale of its surplus hides, or of those which are not manufactured at home.
 Raw hides were put among the enumerated commodities within these few years.
 The plantations can send only send their hides to Great Britain.
 In this case, Irish commerce was not oppressed to support British manufactures.

-219 Whatever regulations sink the price of wool or raw hides below natural, must raise meat prices in an improved country.
+{{< s v="219" >}} Whatever regulations sink the price of wool or raw hides below natural, must raise meat prices in an improved country.

 The price of cattle fed on cultivated land must be sufficient to pay the rent of its landlord and the profit of its farmer.
 If it is not, they will stop feeding their cattle.
 If this price is not paid for by the wool and the hide, it must be paid by the carcass.
 The less there is paid for the one, the more must be paid for the other.

 It does not matter to the landlord or farmer how this price is divided among the parts of the animal, as long as it is all paid to them.
 In an improved country, such regulations cannot much affect their interests as landlords and farmers.
 But such regulations may affect their interests as consumers by the rise in the price of provisions.
 In an unimproved country, most lands can only be used to feed cattle which produce wool and hide.
 The interest of landlords and farmers as landlords and farmers would be very affected by such regulations Their interest as consumers will be affected very little.

 The fall in the price of the wool and hide would not raise the price of the carcass.
 Because most of the lands which can only be used for cattle-feeding would still continue to feed the same number.
 The amount of meat would still come to market.
 The demand for meat would be no greater than before.
 Its price would be the same as before.

 The whole price of cattle and the rent and profit of those lands needed to produce it would fall.
 The perpetual prohibition of wool exportation commonly was falsely ascribed to Edward 3rd.
 It would have been the most destructive regulation back then.
 It would have reduced the actual value of most of the lands of the kingdom and retarded very much its improvement by reducing the price of small cattle.

-220 The price of Scottish wool fell very much because of the union with England.
+{{< s v="220" >}} The price of Scottish wool fell very much because of the union with England.

 The union excluded Scotland from the great European market and confined it to the small market of Great Britain.
 The value of most of the sheep lands in southern Scotland would have been very affected by the union had not the rise in price of meat fully compensated the fall in the price of wool.

-221 The efficacy of human industry is limited in increasing the quantity of wool or raw hides depending on the local production.
+{{< s v="221" >}} The efficacy of human industry is limited in increasing the quantity of wool or raw hides depending on the local production.

 The efficacy of human industry is uncertain in increasing the quantity of wool or raw hides, depending on the foreign production.
-Its efficacy depends on=
+Its efficacy depends on:
 - foreign manufacture
 - the restraints imposed on its exportation, not on the quantity foreigners produce

 These circumstances are independent of domestic industry and thus render local efforts uncertain.
 The efficacy of human industry is limited and uncertain in multiplying wool or raw hides.